cdl-geneseo/geneseo-dictionary/T/Two-Shakes.md

 # Two Shakes

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Two Shakes

 Created by  Unknown User (mtr7), last modified by  Unknown User (amb51) on Apr 29, 2015

 Unit of time.
 Usually referred to as a very short amount of time.  &quot;Don't move, I'll be back in two shakes&quot;.
 Romig, S-Z, 2015.(N) Definition: The act of shaking one's genitalia (typically male) in order to get all of the urine out of the urethra. &quot;Mike are you done pissing?
 Yeah man, I gave it the ole' two shakes and I finished on up.&quot; Bettina S-Z 2015.